 Josiah Willard Gibbs was born on February 11, 1839 in New Haven, Connecticut, USA, the hometown of Yale University.

 Willard Gibbs’ family was prosperous and intellectual.
 His mother’s name was Mary Anna Van Cleve.
 She came from an eminent family and was an amateur ornithologist.
 His father’s name was also Josiah Willard Gibbs.
 To avoid confusion, Gibbs Jr. was always known as Willard.
-His father, an expert on languages and linguistics, was a professor of sacred literature at Yale University’s School of Divinity.
+His father, an expert on languages and linguistics, was Professor of Sacred Literature at Yale University’s School of Divinity.

-Willard Gibbs was privately educated at Hopkins Grammar School until he enrolled at Yale University, aged just 15.
-He was awarded his degree four years later, in 1858, along with university prizes in mathematics and Latin.
+Willard Gibbs was privately educated at Hopkins Grammar School and at age 15 enrolled at Yale University.
+He was awarded his degree four years later, in 1858, with university prizes in Mathematics and Latin.

-He immediately began working for an engineering Ph.D. at Yale, which he was awarded in 1863, at the age of 24.
-This was the first ever award of an engineering Ph.D. to any student at an American university.
+He immediately began working for an Engineering Ph.D. at Yale, which he was awarded in 1863, at age 24.
+This was the first ever award of an Engineering Ph.D. to any student at an American university.